 The IUCN UK Peatland Programme was set up in 2009 to promote peatland restoration in the UK and advocates the multiple benefits of peatlands through partnerships, strong science, sound policy and effective practice.

-Our long term vision is that peatlands in the UK function to their full potential and that there is no further loss of peatland ecosystems, which will help mitigate climate change.
+Our long-term vision is that peatlands in the UK function to their full potential and that there is no further loss of peatland ecosystems, which will help mitigate climate change and biodiversity loss.
 Investment in peatland restoration is needed now, securing the benefits they provide and avoiding the costly consequences of their deterioration.

-We are committed to keeping the personal details of our stakeholders and any interested parties safe.
+We are committed to keeping your personal details safe.
 This policy explains how and why we use your personal data, to ensure that you remain informed and in control of your information.

-Any references to IUCN UK Peatland Programme, IUCN UK PP, or to ‘we’ or ‘us’ refer to:
+Any references to the IUCN UK Peatland Programme, IUCN UK PP, the Peatland Programme or to ‘we’ or ‘us’ refer to:

-• IUCN UK Peatland Programme.
-We are a programme hosted by Scottish WIldilfe Trust, registered charity in Scotland, charity number SC005792, and Yorkshire Wildlife Trust registered charity in England and Wales, charity number 210807.
+The IUCN UK Peatland Programme.
+We are a programme hosted by The Royal Society of Wildlife Trusts, a registered charity in England and Wales, with the charity number 207238.

-• ‘Data processor’: this is a person, or organisation, who processes your data on our behalf, with your permission.
+‘Data processor’: this is an organisation, who processes your data on our behalf, with your permission.
 For example, this might be an events company, who send out conference booking details on our behalf (sometimes it’s more cost-effective to outsource ad-hoc and large-scale tasks like this).

 When we work with other organisations or individuals in this way, we always set up a written contract with them to protect your data.
 The third parties we work with at no point ‘own’ your data, so you will never hear from them independently and they will always delete your data from their systems when they have completed the task in hand.
 We always send your data to partner organisations securely, to minimise the risk of it being intercepted by unknown individuals and/or organisations.